tachibanayui/UniversalAnimeDownloader/README.md

 personally to discuss about the project, [send an e-mail][mail].

 If you want to contribute to the source, there are a few things to note:
-- **UI development**: The model–view–viewmodel (MVVM) is implemented in UAD and you must follow and keep this pattern.
+- **UI development**: The MVVM pattern is implemented in UAD and you must follow and keep this pattern.
 If you don't want to use the MVVM pattern, please specifically state why in your pull request.
 - **API development**: Make sure that the interfaces (currently `UADAPI.IQueryAnimeSeries` and `UADAPI.IAnimeSeriesManager`) aren't